tristynferreiro/SHARC-buoy-data-transmission/Software/Encryption/RSA/README.md

 ```

 ## rsa_decrypted
 This version of the code includes a hard-coded key and is only used for decryption.
-It takes in a takes in an encrypted file and outputs a decrypted file. <br /><br />
+It takes in a takes in an encrypted file and outputs a decrypted file.

 ### To run this program on a Unix-based terminal using gcc compiling:
 ```bash
 $ gcc rsa_decrypted.c
 $ ./a.out rsa_decrypted d <input file name> <output file name>
 ```
-**Note: to run any of the above commands using a Windows-based terminal, replace ./a.out with a.exe**